Buy Term Insurance Plan & Policy Online in India in 2025

 Flexibility Fixed coverage and term Flexibility to switch funds

-Premiums and death benefit are tax-free Premiums, death benefit, and maturity benefit are tax-free
+Tax Benefits(subject to conditions) Premiums and Death benefit are tax-free Premiums, Death benefit, and maturity benefit are tax-free

 Ideal For Pure protection needs Protection + wealth creation